Chikayo-k/the-hair-experts/README.md

 This is good because we can test our emails to see what works or does not work.
 Sending email to our customers also increases our website’s traffic and leads to calls to action.
 We will use facebook posts to increase subscribers.

+## User Experience (UX) ##

+### Navigation bar ###
+Navigation bar contains the links to the different website sections.
+The main page is the product page which also has a dropdown feature where you can select categories.
+You also have the search bar where you can search specific products by typing keywords in the box.
+The logo can be used to navigate to the home page.
+A user can easily access the other pages on the site to view Hair Products, Electrical Items and News.
+The layout will allow users to see everything the website has to offer at a glance.